 2. MCAT Score

 This is the second part of that magical duo (along with your GPA) referred to as your “stats.”
-The average MCAT score for students admitted to an MD program in the U.S. in 2016-2107 was between 508 and 509.
+The average MCAT score for students admitted to an MD program in the U.S. in 2017-2108 was 504.7.
 A stellar MCAT score is particularly important if your GPA is below 3.5.

 How do you get your MCAT up to this level?
 Practice, practice, practice!